NieneB/InternshipReport/index.md

 The theme or attribute of a phenomena.
 The ‘what’ is happening in the world.
 This data is often stored in the attributes of the data, more then one attributes can exist.
 This data can be qualitative or quantitative, nominal ordinal discrete or continuous.

 ##Geo-visualization
 Geo-visualization is a combination of communication, scientific information visualization, geographic information systems and cartography.
 It comes after the collection of data, transformations and analysis.
 From the real world we go to data and all the modifications to the data.
 Eventually the data will be  visualized, either a computer or on paper.
 The perception of people will interpreted the data and turns the data into knowledge.
 In general, every map is a selective representation of reality and subjected to the interpretation of the human eyes.
-(Dibiase et al., 1992)(MacEachren & Kraak, 2001)
+(Dibiase et al., 1992; MacEachren & Kraak, 2001)

 ###Static geospatial visualization
 Geo data has three basic symbols to represent the data, points, lines and polygons.
 Selecting the right graphic characteristic for data display is a challenging issue.
 Effective symbolization requires human creativity and judgment.
 The classic method for cartography is Bertin’s theory.
 This provides a classified system with four levels of data measurement and a list of graphic symbols that can be assigned to the visual variables.
 Bertin's graphic variables are locations, size, density/size, texture, color, orientation and shape.
 See figure <a class="xref" href="#bertin"></a>.